Testing Seesaw and Leptogenesis via Gravitational Waves: Majorana versus Dirac: Introduction

 In this paper we first discuss Dirac Leptogenesis, with thermalized RHNs and therefore suitable within the neutrinophilic \cite{Ma:2000cc} two-Higgs-doublet which naturally explains the smallness of Dirac masses \cite{Wang:2006jy,Gabriel:2006ns,Davidson:2009ha,Davidson:2010sf}.
 Moreover we follow the framework of lepton-number-violating (LNV) Dirac neutrinos~\cite{Heeck:2013rpa,Heeck:2013vha} to create a lepton asymmetry from the $CP$-violating decay of a heavy particle that is present in the seesaw model.\footnote{Prior to Ref.~\cite{Heeck:2013rpa}, Ref.~\cite{Chen:2012jg} mentioned roles of LNV Dirac neutrinos in the early Universe.} Due to this reason, the mechanism is actually more close to standard Leptogenesis than neutrinogenesis, despite the fact that it contains Dirac neutrinos.
 Finally we do a detailed investigation of the parameter space of leptogenesis, in B-L extensions of the SM, comparing Majorana and Dirac leptogenesis.
 In terms of scales of seesaw and Leptogensis, we provide quantitative estimates regarding various GW detectors like LISA and ET which are able to measure GW from B-L symmetry breaking cosmic strings, probing large regions of such parameter space in consists of different correlations between seesaw scale and the scales of Dirac and Majorana leptogenesis.
+In the current scenario, we do not consider the lepton flavor effects \cite{Nardi:2006fx,Abada:2006fw,Abada:2006ea}, throughout the draft, for simplicity.

 \textit{The paper is organized as follows:} In Sec.\,\ref{sec:model}\,, we give brief introduction to Dirac Leptogenesis model and in the following Sec.\,\ref{sec:dirac_lept}\,, we discuss the Dirac neutrinos and Dirac Leptogenesis.
 The origin of the Gravitational waves from the cosmic strings discussed in \,\ref{sec:GW_local_cs}\,.
 The numerical results while comparing the Dirac and Majorana Leptogenesis with gravitational wave signal are discussed in Sec.\,\ref{sec:Num_res}\,.
 Finally we conclude in Sec.\,\ref{sec:conclusion}\,.